Project DIY: Add insulation

 - You need more insulation.
 Harvard School of Public Health published a report stating nearly 46 million homes are under-insulated in the U.S. So unless your house was built in the last 10 years or you’ve just completed a full house renovation, it’s probably safe to assume yours is among them.

 Add more insulation, any kind, and your houses’ R-value goes up (good) and your heating and cooling costs go down (really good.)*

 - The basics are, well, pretty basic.
 All the choices can be intimidating but insulating doesn’t need to be.
 As a general rule batts are quick to install and work well in wall studs and attics.
-Blown-in and spray foam insulations are great for insulating irregularly shaped areas with lots of nooks and crannies.
+Blown-in insulation is great for insulating irregularly shaped areas with lots of nooks and crannies.
 Working in an area prone to moisture – kitchens, baths, and exterior walls?
 Make sure you have a vapor barrier.
 There you go.
 There’s your primer.

 Have I motivated you to install more insulation?
 Good because I have some suggestions for improving your R value (good, remember?)

 Insulate when you renovate: This one obviously will not apply to everyone, but since it is the best and easiest time to insulate I thought I’d throw it out there for all of you planning to rip out a wall this weekend.
 Whether you’re doing it yourself or hiring a contractor, while the walls are open is the optimum time to take a look at insulation levels.
 If you are working with a contractor ask them about adding insulation.
 It is not something they always include in the estimate but it’s well worth adding it to the scope of work.